aspose-words/Aspose.Words-API-References/english/net/aspose.words/watermark/type/_index.md

 linktitle: Type
 articleTitle: Type
 second_title: Aspose.Words for .NET
-description: Watermark Type property.
-Gets the watermark type in C#.
+description: Discover the Watermark Type property to enhance your design with customizable watermarks for branding and protection.
+Elevate your visuals today!
 type: docs
 weight: 10
 url: /net/aspose.words/watermark/type/